Biking and Hiking New Zealand - 02 Whangārei, Waitangi, Gum-diggers

 In the 20th century, Whangārei evolved into a service center for Northland, with the establishment of the Marsden Point oil refinery and timber processing industries.
 The city experienced significant growth, becoming a city in 1964.
 A unique addition to Whangārei's cultural landscape is the Hundertwasser Art Centre with Wairau Māori Art Gallery, which opened in 2022.
 This center, inspired by the Austrian artist Friedensreich Hundertwasser, is an unusual and vibrant architectural landmark in New Zealand, reflecting the city's commitment to art and culture.

-From Tutukaka along the sea we had quite steep stretches in between, mostly unpaved.
-Lots of luggage, so not all fun.
-Stopped at Waitangi Treaty Grounds for some photos, then cycled on to Kerikeri.
-A 20 km track through the forest.
-Haven't had time to walk yet and feel pretty exhausted just from cycling.
-148.72 km in nine hours today, average 14.95 km/h.
-Best weather so far, shorts and sunscreen necessary.
-Kerikeri was not so cozy, huge Chinese group and the rest young Germans.
-Had some lamb, tried to fry it on my gas stove, but it burned.
-Won't buy meat again unless there is a grill on the campsite.
-Took five minutes to get the pot clean.
+From Tutukaka I followed the coast, with some quite steep stretches in between, much of it unpaved.
+With all the luggage, it was not pure fun.
+I stopped at the Waitangi Treaty Grounds for a few photos and then continued on to Kerikeri.
+There was also a 20 km stretch through the forest.
+I still hadn’t done much walking yet and already felt pretty exhausted from the cycling alone.
+Today: 148.7 km in 9 hours, average speed 14.95 km/h.
+Best weather so far — shorts and sunscreen were necessary.
+Kerikeri was not especially cosy: a huge Chinese group and otherwise mostly young Germans.
+I bought some lamb and tried to fry it on my stove, but it burned.
+I probably won’t buy meat again unless there is a barbecue at the campsite.
+It took five minutes to clean the pot.

 Paihia